 This particular swindle should be called the Gumtree Scam because it seems that most people who are targeted have advertised goods for sale on the popular Gumtree free selling website.
 This is how it works, using a car as an example of the item for sale.

 After a seller advertises the car on Gumtree, he will receive an email from somebody who agrees to buy the car.
-What is interesting is that the swindler usually does not even bother haggling the price like most shoppers, but agrees to pay whatever price the seller is asking.
-The swindler will say that he is in a different state or working in a remote place where there is no phone service, so email is the only means of contact and of course the swindler's email address is a free Hotmail or Gmail account.
+What is interesting is that the swindler usually does not even bother haggling the price like most shoppers, but agrees to pay whatever price the seller is asking and that should ring the first alarm bell that it is a swindle.
+The scammer will say that he is in a different state or working in a remote place where there is no phone service, so email is the only means of contact and of course the swindler's email address is a free Hotmail or Gmail account.
 The swindler says that he will transfer the money via PayPal to the seller's bank account in full.

-The transfer will be noticed by the legitimate owner of the compromised account and will be reversed by PaytPal or the bank and reclaimed from the seller's account after a fraud investigation.
-So the result is that the seller has been scammed out of the money that he sent by Western Union and of course that transaction is irreversible.
+The scam relies on the seller believing that the bogus emailed PayPal notification is real and paying the "courier" fee by irrevocable Western Union or Moneygram transfer, whereupon the scammer will never be heard of again.
 The swindle is essentially a variation of the infamous Nigerian advance fee scam.
 The above description is one variation of the scam, but swindlers use a number of different measures to achieve the same result, which is extracting money from gullible people.

 There are various forms of this scam, but they all rely on obtaining the data from the magnetic strip on the victim's credit card, the security code on the back of the card and hopefully the secret Personal Identification Number (PIN).
 This is done in a variety of ways.